alberthier/git-webui/README.md

 ### Remote access

-Other people on your network have read-only access to your repository: they may clone or pull from your repository through the same url:
+Other people on your network have read-only access to your repository: they may access to the web interface (without 'Workspace'), clone or pull from your repository.
+All this through the same url:

 Clone:
 ```